PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

       - For IPv4 addresses, extract the `/24` prefix (e.g., `192.168.1.x`).
       - For IPv6 addresses, extract the `/48` prefix (e.g., `2001:db8:abcd`).
   2. **Count Prefix Frequencies**: Compute the number of nodes associated with each prefix.
-  3. **Quantify Centralization**: Apply metrics to evaluate how address prefixes are distributed, such as:
+  3. **Quantify Centralization**: Apply Gini Coefficient metric to measures inequality in prefix frequencies.
-      - **Gini Coefficient**: Measures inequality in prefix frequencies, with higher values indicating greater concentration.
-      - **Top Prefix Contribution**: Calculate the percentage of nodes associated with the most frequent prefixes.

 - **Output**:
-  Metrics such as the Gini coefficient or the proportion of nodes associated with the top prefixes provide a quantifiable view of IP address centralization.
+  Gini coefficient provides a quantifiable view of IP address centralization.
 These insights help identify regions or organizations that dominate the network, potentially exposing vulnerabilities or bottlenecks.